TheRealBarenziah/tfaker.js/README.md

 - number (class having methods having args)
 - catapi (min 1 argument: catapi key; returns array of cats. second argument to choose type/api method)
 - work on browser compatibility , start ie9 going backwards (setup stable xp vm for automated tests?).
 Also Netscape
-- purge eslint or bother to setup .env devDependencies etc., optimize etc
+- purge eslint or bother to setup .env devDependencies, optimize etc

 #### Why IE6/Netscape  ?
 I learned JS with ES6 syntax (which I very like), only to realize that you usually can't afford ES6 into your backend especially in production.
 It's actually not that bad: the limited ways of old have me do researches and learn plenty of good stuff about JS.
 And I feel like supporting the oldest stuff possible is a path to more fun and knowledge.
 I know nothing, just like the guy below.